mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 </video>
 {{< /rawhtml >}}

-## Html
+## HTML

-The html code of a post is has different elements like top headers, title, some pictures and so on.
-But we focus only on content area to divide it to text (`article`) and ToC (`nav`) like picture below
+The HTML code of a post is has different elements like top headers, title, some pictures and so on.
+But we focus only on the content area to divide it to text (`article`) and ToC (`nav`) like the picture below

 ![toc](/images/toc.png)